imzhenyu/rDSN.tools.log.monitor/README.md

 ### Problem

-Something bad happens in the cluster, and we don't know why.
+Something bad happens in the cluster, and we don't know why as the critical logs are buried in the log files on many machines.

 ### Solution